piyushkumarjiit/PiHoleWithDoH/README.md

 <li>SSH access to Raspberry Pi</li>
 <li>Access to Internet</li>

-The script is mostly self contained and fetches necessary files from github repo.
+The script is self contained and fetches necessary files from github repo.

 ### Installing
 #### Simple Installation